-The cloud is getting complicated, architecture is trumping technology and data centres are finding a common language – oh, and the neighbourhood data centre is moving in.
+The cloud is getting complicated, architecture is trumping technology and data centers are finding a common language – oh, and the neighbourhood data center is moving in.

-Those are among the data trends Emerson Network Power says resellers and data centre operators need to watch for in 2016.
+Those are among the data trends Emerson Network Power says resellers and data center operators need to watch for in 2016.

 “Bimodal IT, software-defined networking and the internet of things are impacting traditional system architectures and we are seeing changes at both the core/cloud as well as the edge of the network,” Sanghi says.

-He says Emerson has also seen rapid adoption of modular and containerised data centre solutions by telecom operators seeking agility, and growing demand from hyperscale and co-location customers for high-efficiency power and cooling infrastructure and data centre infrastructure management to optimise performance.
+He says Emerson has also seen rapid adoption of modular and containerised data center solutions by telecom operators seeking agility, and growing demand from hyperscale and co-location customers for high-efficiency power and cooling infrastructure and data center infrastructure management to optimise performance.

-So what are the big five trends shaping the data centre landscape in 2016 and beyond, according to Emerson?
+So what are the big five trends shaping the data center landscape in 2016 and beyond, according to Emerson?